at-robins/espe/README.md

 SQLite is used as it provides a simple, self-contained and fast database.
 Diesel is used for automated database migration.

+### Containerisation
+Docker was selected as tool for running and managing containers due to its ease of use and widespread adoption.

 ## Usage
 TODO: Insert once the Docker image is created.